codealgor/Unity-StarFox-clone/README.md

-# Unity-StarFox-clone
+# Unity-QuickFire-By_SeanKunonga
-This game is made to teach the structure of code blocks like functions and classes Currently the game is using entirely original or otherwise modified assets, like the 3d models and the audio effects
+This game is made to teach the structure of code blocks like functions and classes The game uses entirely original assets, from the 3d models to the sound effects